Casey Costelloe Bares Her Booty In A Red Thong Bikini While Soaking Up Some Sun

 “Nice babe, nice body beautiful women,” a third social media user gushed.

-“Times flys fast when you have fun!
+“Times flys [sic] fast when you have fun!
 You will never stop learning.
 Cheers beautiful girl!” a fourth person commented.

 The model appears to have no qualms about showing some skin in her online snaps.
 She’s often seen sporting racy bathing suits, tiny tops, and skimpy lingerie.